Pedro Filipe Soares

 Pedro Filipe Gomes Soares (born 15 February 1979) is a Portuguese mathematician and politician of the Left Bloc.

 Born in Castelo de Paiva, Aveiro District, he graduated in Applied Mathematics from the University of Porto, and has a master's degree in remote sensing.
 In 2001, aged 22, he ran for a city council seat, and four years later he was second on his party's electoral list in the district for the legislative elections.

-In 2009, Soares became the first Left Bloc politician elected to the Assembly of the Republic by the Aveiro District, and was re-elected in 2011.
+In 2009, Soares became the first Left Bloc politician elected to the Assembly of the Republic by Aveiro, and was re-elected in 2011.
 On 6 December 2012, he was voted the party's parliamentary leader.
-In the 2015 elections, Soares was elected to the Assembly for a third time, this time by the Lisbon District.
+In the 2015 elections, Soares was elected to the Assembly for a third time, this time by Lisbon.